-Applicable law recognises certain categories of personal information as sensitive and therefore requiring more protection, including health information, ethnicity and political opinions.
+Applicable law recognises certain categories of personal information as sensitive and therefore requiring more protection, including health information, ethnicity, trade union membership, religious beliefs, sexuality, and political opinions.
 We collect this type of data in the following circumstances:

 In other limited cases, we may collect sensitive personal data about you.
 We only collect sensitive personal data if there is a clear reason for doing so; and only do so with your explicit consent.